craigfahner/INFO-664/_pages/week1.md

   * use the Markdown syntax for **heading** and **link** in your response (and more, if you like)
 5. Save your response to the readme.md file
 6. Commit and push your changes to your GitHub repo.
+7. Copy the link to the `week01` folder of your repo (on github.com) and submit it via Canvas.